EriconianEmpire/Chess-Draughts-project/README.md

-Draughts should now work fully, chess is not yet implemented
+Draughts should now work fully, chess should also be functional but may have some bugs still.